Accellion Pushes Content Federation in Mobile Content Management

 By Jim Lundy

-Content Federation is not new, but the ability to connect to and manage content in other repositories is what Content Federation is all about.
-For many Mobile Content Management providers, this has been a foreign concept, but for others it has not.
-Yesterday, Accellion announced Content Federation for Google Drive and Microsoft OneDrive.
+For many mobile content management providers, this has been a foreign concept, but for others, it has not.
+Yesterday, Accellion announced content federation for Google Drive and Microsoft OneDrive.

-The fact remains that most enterprises will have 5-20 content repositories for the foreseeable future.
-Making it easier to manage content across them is important, just as is the need to manage content across the growing Enterprise footprint of mobile devices.
+The fact remains that most enterprises will have 5 to 20 content repositories for the foreseeable future.
+Making it easier to manage content across them is important, just as the need to manage content across the growing enterprise footprint of mobile devices is.

 We will be discussing all of this and more in our upcoming Aragon Research Globe for Mobile Content Management.